What is Cold Chain logistics?

 According to market research, the global cold chain market was estimated to be worth USD 233.8 billion and is projected to reach a total worth of USD 340.3 billion, with a CAGR of 7.8%.
 These statistics demonstrate the size of the cold chain industry.
 This humongous spurt in the growth rate is only because of its rising significance in the methods and practices of global businesses and its implications on our lives.
 The coronavirus pandemic has challenged the limitations of the supply chain with increased demand for pharmaceutical products, vaccines, and processed food and thus has stimulated the cold chain logistics industry.

-The importance of cold chain logistics is continually increasing in the Middle East.
+The importance of cold chain logistics is continually increasing in the Temple Run Mod.
 The UAE, by importing 90% of its food products, has become one of the most important markets for the GCC countries and Africa and is worth around USD 9.4 billion.
 The importance of a highly functional supply chain is more evident than ever.
 The flourishing markets of the Middle East require specialized logistical support for maintaining the supply change of temperature-sensitive commodities.
 As the demand for food rises, this mounts more pressure on businesses to deliver their products to the customers without compromising on the quality.

 Efficient cold chain logistics are a vital part of the modern-day global supply chain as businesses leave no stone unturned to satisfy the demands of their customers.
 The entire process of transferring goods and services gets evolved day by day.
 Cold chain logistics has unveiled new business opportunities to the world and made things possible that couldn’t have been previously imagined.
 Businesses have always reflected man’s spirit of overcoming barriers, and cold chain logistics is a product of this spirit.
 However, as the need for cold chain logistics companies must find solutions to efficient use of resources to cut down costs and preserve energy without compromising the quality of the product and the speed of the delivery.